Frequently Asked Questions

 You must designate the form in which you prefer to receive your absentee ballot when you complete the FPCA.
-You may receive it by mail, fax or email.
-Local boards of elections are required to mail uniformed services or overseas absentee ballots beginning on the 46th day before the primary or general election, or as early as possible before any special election.
+You may receive it by mail, fax, or email.
+We encourage you to request the ballot by email or fax for the fastest delivery.

 How can I find out what the issues are?

 Each board of elections is required to prepare and update an election notice containing a list of all ballot questions and issues and all federal, state, and local offices the board expects to be on the ballot for each precinct holding an election.
 You may request a copy of this election notice from your local board of elections, or you may view the notice online if the board maintains a website.